-The reinvention of Nicks now as a company began with the opening of its 10,000 SQFT DIY and Trade Centre "TIMBERLAND" and the strengthening of the management team with the appointment of Mr Peter Cartwright as Works Director (ex W&F) Tony Simpson as Works Manager (ex W&F) and Andrew Baker (ex W&F / Cox Long) As Sales Director , with partnering agreements on stock from a number of GTC suppliers and this strong new management team the company doubled its turnover within three years and returned to profitable trading.
+The larger company then strengthened its management team with the appointment of Mr Peter Cartwright as Works Director (ex W&F & Phil's old mentor and MD) Tony Simpson as Works Manager (ex W&F) and Andrew Baker (ex W&F / Cox Long) As Sales Director, with further partnering agreements on stock from a number of GTC suppliers and this strong new management team the company doubled its turnover within three years and returned to profitable trading.

-From 1998 to 2008 the company enjoyed a decade of growth and solid trading enlarging its turnover to around £4.5m and its workforce to 50, this position was to change rapidly as the financial crash of 2008 decimated the UK and in particularly the construction industry dropping demand almost immediately over night and creating a deep recession that would last for the next five years .
-Once more Nicks found itself having to reshape and reinvent to continue to survive .
+From 1998 to 2008 the company enjoyed a decade of growth and solid trading enlarging its turnover to around £4.5m and its workforce to 50, this position was to change rapidly as the financial crash of 2008 decimated the UK and in particularly the construction industry dropping demand almost immediately overnight and creating a deep recession that would last for the next five years.
+Once more Nicks found itself having to reshape and reinvent to continue to survive.

-Peter Cartwright , Andrew Baker and Chris Dury were now of retirement age and so steph away with Chis having been at the company since he was 15 staying on to cover the weekend trade centre managment , Tony Drury also took early retirement .
-The Drury family agreed an equity exchange to make the continued trading of Nicks possible and ownership moved to a 75/25 split between Philip McCormick and Rob Drury as the representative for the family , new leases were agreed to give security for the next twenty years and the number of employees reduced to match the level of activity the uk was now producing .
-This all happens over a two year period taking us up to 2010 .
-It was at this point that the initial approaches were made to Mike and Clive Britton of Brittons Holdings who had F.W.Morgan Ltd Cardiff in their group a main line timber importer and merchant on the docks offering a direct supply rout that Nicks felt would greatly inhabited its position and with the new equity ownership a merger should now be possible which would enhance both companies.
+Peter Cartwright, Andrew Baker and Chris Drury were now all of retirement age and so stepped away, with Chis having been at the company since he was 15 staying on to cover the weekend trade centre management, Tony Drury also took early retirement.
+The Drury family agreed an equity exchange to make the continued trading of Nicks possible and ownership moved to a 75/25 split between Philip McCormick and Rob Drury so maintaining the unbroken family ownership and as the representative for the family, new leases were agreed to give security for the next twenty years and after much deliberation and consultation the number of employees reduced by 50% to match the level of activity in the market in the UK as the recession continued to deepen.
+This all happened over a two year period taking us up to 2010.

+It was agreed that in order to strengthen Nicks position at this point that a partner should be sort that gave a market advantage up the supply line with access to direct import of raw materials, an initial approaches was made to Mike and Clive Britton of Britons Holdings who had F.W.Morgan Ltd Cardiff in their group a main line timber importer and merchant on the docks offering a direct supply route that Nicks felt would greatly improve its position and with the new equity ownership a merger should now be possible that would offer opportunity, and stability that would equally enhance both companies.